cloudposse/terraform-aws-components/modules/eks/actions-runner-controller/README.md

-The `HorizontalRunnerAutoscaler scaleUpTriggers.duration` (see [Webhook Driven Scaling documentation](https://github. com/actions/actions-runner-controller/blob/master/docs/automatically-scaling-runners.md#webhook-driven-scaling)) is controlled by the `webhook_startup_timeout` setting for each Runner.
+The `HorizontalRunnerAutoscaler scaleUpTriggers.duration` (see [Webhook Driven Scaling documentation](https://github. com/actions/actions-runner-controller/blob/master/docs/automatically-scaling-runners.md#webhook-driven-scaling)) is controlled by the `max_duration` setting for each Runner.
 The purpose of this timeout is to ensure, in case a job cancellation or termination event gets missed, that the resulting idle runner eventually gets terminated.

 #### How the Autoscaler Determines the Desired Runner Pool Size